Billy99/ovn-kuber-traffic-flow-tests/README.md

 ## Test Script Usage

 To run all the tests, simply run the script.
-* All the hard-coded values are printed to the screen (and can be overwritten).
+* All the hard-coded values are printed to the screen when `FT_VARS=true`.
+  The "Test Control", "OVN Trace Control" and "External Access" variables can be overwritten.
+If any of the "From YAML Files" variables are overwritten, the yaml files must also be updated before `launch.sh` is called.
 * Then all the queried values, like Pod Names and IP addresses are printed.
 * Each test is run with actual command executed printed to the screen.
 * <span style="color:green">**SUCCESS**</span> or <span style="color:red">**FAILED**</span> is then printed.

 ```
-$ ./test.sh
+$ FT_VARS=true ./test.sh

 Default/Override Values:
   Test Control:
     TEST_CASE (0 means all)            1
     VERBOSE                            false
+    FT_VARS                            true
     FT_NOTES                           true
     CURL                               true
     CURL_CMD                           curl -m 5